ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/RTOS2/src/mainpage.md

 CMSIS-RTOS2 and OS Tick intefaces are actively maintained in [**CMSIS 6 GitHub repository**](https://github.com/ARM-software/CMSIS_6) and provided as part of the [CMSIS Software Pack](../General/cmsis_pack.html).

-The following files relevant to CMSIS-RTOS2 are present in the **ARM::CMSIS** Pack directories:
+The following files and directories relevant to CMSIS-RTOS2 are present in the **ARM::CMSIS** Pack:

 File/Directory                        | Content
 :-------------------------------------|:----------------------------------------------------
 📂 CMSIS                              | CMSIS Base software components folder ┣ 📂 Documentation/html/RTOS2        | A local copy of this CMSIS-RTOS2 documentation
  ┗ 📂 RTOS2                           | CMSIS-RTOS2 API header files and OS tick implementations
 &emsp;&nbsp; ┣ 📂 Include             | API header files